DaniSF1/NebulaRaid/README.md

 ## 🛠️ Future Work
 This project is still in development.
 Planned improvements include:
 - Improved UI and menu aesthetics
-- Background music and sound effects
-- Score system
 - Endless mode with scaling difficulty
-- New gameplay mechanics

 Stay tuned for updates as the project evolves!